Iosif Jumanca

 Jumanca was among the social democrats elected to the Romanian Chamber of Deputies in 1928 and in 1931.
 Additionally, from 1932 to 1933, he was a member of the Cluj city council.
 In 1933, he was elected to the Senate, and he served until 1937.
 Although elected senator for Cluj County on November 29, it was not until the following February 1 that he was sworn in: the assassination of Ion G. Duca by the Iron Guard on December 29 seriously shook the political system.
 In the event, from the time he was seated until his term expired in November 1937, he was the only social democrat in the Romanian Parliament.

 In 1938, with the onset of the National Renaissance Front royal dictatorship of King Carol II, Jumanca was among those social democratic leaders who decided to work within the new system, hoping to improve the situation of the workers while aware of internal threats (the rise of the far-right) and external ones (irredentist demands that threatened to break up the country).
 Working within the country's social insurance department, neither he nor other social democrats practiced politics, but instead focused on helping the workers' guilds achieve their demands.

 On April 12, 1944, he had a meeting with Iuliu Maniu (the leader of the National Peasants' Party) and other socialists, where they discussed a possible program of collaboration.
 Unlike Grigorovici, Jumanca had not held a position in Carol's government; neither had he been in the king's parliament, as had Flueraș; nor had he even considered cooperating with the Ion Antonescu dictatorship at its onset.
-These considerations led the individuals who recreated the PSDR after King Michael's Coup of August 23, 1944, to elect Jumanca to the party leadership.
+These considerations led the individuals who recreated the PSDR after the royal coup d'état of August 23, 1944, to elect Jumanca to the party leadership.
 In contrast, Grigorovici, Flueraș, Lazăr Măglașu, and Ilie Mirescu were excluded for their past collaboration.

 Jumanca was a close ally of Titel Petrescu, whom he followed into the Independent Social Democratic Party after a split between pro- and anti-communist social democrats in March 1946.
 Along with other party leaders, the two were arrested in February 1948 by the authorities of the new Communist Romania.
 According to witnesses mentioned by historian Stelian Neagoe, Jumanca was killed by torture at Gherla Prison, his body then transported to Văcărești Prison in Bucharest, in order to hide the evidence of the crime.